logdog/LearnDrake/pendulum/README.md

 // drake/geometry/drake_visualizer.h
 using DrakeVisualizerd = DrakeVisualizer<double>;
 ```
 A `Simulator` is created from the diagram, and a mutable `pendulum_context` is obtained.
 This allows us to get the mutable `pendulum_state` and set the initial conditions.
 The target realtime rate is set, the simulator is initialized, and the simulator is run for 10 seconds.
 As a sanity check, we ensure that the initial energy of the pendulum is greater than the final energy (since the pendulum is being damped).
-If, for example, we modified the damping coefficient in `pendulum_params_named_vector.yaml` to be negative instead of position, the system would gain energy, and this check would fail.
+If, for example, we modified the damping coefficient in `pendulum_params_named_vector.yaml` to be negative instead of positive, the system would gain energy, and this check would fail.
 ```
 abort: Failure at logdog/pendulum/passive_simulation.cc:50 in DoMain(): condition 'initial_energy > 2.0 * final_energy' failed.
 Aborted (core dumped)